 Golden-mantled ground squirrels (Spermophilus lateralis) and yellow-bellied marmots (Marmota flaviventris) can both be found in abundance at high elevation meadows in the Rocky Mountains.
 Though different in behavior, both species inhabit and utilize the open meadows of Gothic in very similar ways.
 Both species utilize perches and respond to each other’s alarm calls.
 Additionally, here in the Gothic town site, both species’ have been studied and recorded for many years.
 This research project aims to examine how golden-mantled ground squirrels share habitat features and interact with yellow-bellied marmots in the Gothic town site.
 This was done by collecting observational data during the summer of 2022 in Gothic, Colorado.
 Using the

-Knowledge graph centered on Golden-Mantled Ground Squirrel (<i> Spermophilus l with 20 nodes and 70 connections.
-Top connected: Marmota flaviventris, Spermophilus lateralis, focal animal sampling (Sciuridae), Callospermophilus lateralis, Vatellus lateralis.
+Knowledge graph centered on Golden-Mantled Ground Squirrel (<i> Spermophilus l with 22 nodes and 75 connections.
+Top connected: Rocky Mountain Biological Laboratory, Gothic, Marmota, Yellow-bellied Marmot, Callospermophilus lateralis.

 Items connected by shared entities, co-authorship, citations, or semantic similarity.